CARV-ICS-FORTH/XHC-OpenMPI/README.md

 # XPMEM-based Hierarchical Collectives for OpenMPI

-This repository holds material related to the XHC collectives implementation and to the related research paper:
+This repository holds material related to the XHC collectives implementation and the related research paper:

 **A framework for hierarchical single-copy MPI collectives on multicore nodes**,